adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ### Documentation Training & Certification

-Help developers understand how to leverage the platform to the maximun, in a self-service manner.
+Help developers understand how to leverage the platform to the maximum, in a self-service manner.

 Facilitate a community around the platform, where individuals from different service teams become SMEs on the platform and can help their team achieve their goals without having to wait for the platform team for information or help.
 This includes: